la2050/archive/_projects/2015/lets-build-bridges-between-communities-and-our-dream-la-by-celebrating-la-county-innovation-broadly.md

   Center for Innovation showcases and promotes LA County as a leading global center for innovation and entrepreneurship rooted in boundless creativity and diversity.
-'In one to three sentences, please describe your proposal.': >- In the past two years, the LAEDC has created a hotbed of innovation that showcases the best novel technologies and advanced ideas in the LA County.
-Our aim is to inspire Angelinos and create a more cohesive community through curating innovation events across the region.
 Where will you be working?: []
 How do you plan to use these resources to make change?:
   - Conduct research